 Lesson 1: You may have lots of talent, but if you can't work well with others, your bosses won't be happy.

-Manny is a hitting machine.
+Manny was a hitting machine.
 His presence in the Sox lineup perplexed opposing managers and frustrated opposing pitchers.
-But he also frustrated his teammates and management by not giving 100% in some games, and begging out of others, notably one game last month against the archrival New York Yankees.
+But he also frustrated his teammates and management by not giving 100% in some games, and begging out of others, notably one game in 2008 against the archrival New York Yankees.
 The Sox lost that game, as well as 4 of the next 5 before the trade.
 After the trade, it was reported that team management said most of Manny's teammates were fed up and felt he needed to go.
 The Sox then went out and won 7 of their next 10 games.

 What it Means to You: One person's bad attitude can negatively affect an entire team.
 Hiring managers may admire your superstar talent and accomplishments, but many will select someone with less talent who might have a better "fit" with the organization and its culture.
 That's why you may be interviewed by more than just the hiring manager before an offer is extended.